Call now in confidence immediate help & advice 24/7

 For example, those with severe addictions may find that therapy is a lifelong process, while others may feel confident enough to leave treatment a few months into their course.

-Is Addiction Treatment Accessible Through the NHS in Suffolk?
+Is Drug and Alcohol Rehab Accessible Through the NHS in Suffolk?

 A kitchen at a rehab in Suffolk

-In the majority of towns in Suffolk, there is access to council-funded rehab services.
+In the majority of towns in Suffolk, there is access to council-funded drug and alcohol rehab services.

 These are outpatient services where you go to the clinic for group sessions and maybe the odd one-to-one.